multiple hobbies on a desk

 The term “Scanner” was coined by author and career coach Barbara Sher to describe people who are intensely curious, wildly multi-passionate, and creatively driven by exploration rather than specialization.

-I personally tend to use the term multipassionate, but the concept is the same.
+I personally tend to use the term multipassionate or multipotentialite, but the concept is the same.

 Not because we can’t commit, but because curiosity is our fuel.